 Company: Bank of America

 Key Success Traits: A man guided by integrity and principle, determined, a man of service

-Though Bank of America now holds billions of assets; Giannini’s holdings were only $500,000 when he passed away in 1949.
+Though Bank of America now holds billions of dollars in assets; Giannini’s holdings were only $500,000 when he passed away in 1949.
 Surprisingly, Giannini wanted it that way so as to maintain the impression that his service was not tainted with greed.